 A Lasting Power of Attorney is a versatile and useful document.
-It exists to enable you to appoint a person or a number of people (your attorneys) to act on your behalf, if you should lose your mental capacity – that is the mental capacity to manage your own affairs.
+It exists to enable you to appoint a person or a number of people (your attorneys) to act on your behalf.

 There are two types of Lasting Power of Attorney:

 If you choose more than one attorney you will need to decide whether they are to act jointly (they should all agree on the decision) and/or severally (the attorneys can make decisions on their own or with the other attorneys)

 Friendly and professional at all times set within a nice environment.

 Your attorney can be your spouse, partner, relative(s), friend(s) or professional(s) and should be 18 years or over and have the mental capacity to make their own decisions.

 You cannot choose someone subject to a debt relief order or is bankrupt for a Property and Financial LPA.